KxSystems/KDB.AI-1.4-Migration-Guide/README.md

 We understand this migration might be challenging, and our support team is ready to help.
 Please reach out via our community Slack at kx.com/slack if you have any questions.

-Your efforts to migrate to version 1.4 will contribute to a more stable and efficient experience for everyone.
-Let's make this transition together!

 Best regards,\
 Michael Ryaboy\
 Developer Advocate, KDB.AI Team